AdMeynard/JEFAS/README.md

 # JEFAS-S
 The theoretical background relative to the algorithm can be found in Chapter 4 of the thesis [3](in French) or in the conference paper [4]:
 **[3] A. Meynard : "Stationnarités brisées : approches à l'analyse et à la synthèse", PhD thesis, Aix-Marseille Université, Oct.
-2019,**
+2019, [available online](https://tel.archives-ouvertes.fr/tel-02356582).**
-**[4] A. Meynard and B. Torrésani : "Time-Scale Synthesis for Locally Stationary Signals ", 2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), May 2020, Barcelona, Spain.**
+**[4] A. Meynard and B. Torrésani : "Time-Scale Synthesis for Locally Stationary Signals ", 2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), May 2020, Barcelona, Spain. pp.5820-5824, [available online](https://hal.archives-ouvertes.fr/hal-02469842v1).**

 In addition to the folders described above, the following folders are related to the implementation of JEFAS-S: